 - Stop playing the victim – Take an active role in your finances.
 You'll feel empowered when you stop saying “I can't afford that” and recognize that you have choices.

 - Find contentment – I think one of the best skills we can possess is contentment.
 Most of us live in a world where our standard of living has increased dramatically, but yet we don't realize it.
 John Rockefeller probably had chauffeurs to take him by horse and buggy all around town, but wouldn't you much rather be riding in a ten-year-old Chevy?

-- Establish a solid financial foundation – I use two documents, a Net Worth Spreadsheet and a Money Field Manual, to keep my finances straight.
+- Establish a solid financial foundation – I use two documents, a Net Worth Spreadsheet and a Treasure Map, to keep my finances straight.

 - Track your net worth – J Money of Budgets Are Sexy agrees, he says “Start tracking your net worth!
 There's nothing more empowering (and smart) about knowing where all your money is.
 Take 5 minutes every month to know what your # is and then keep on hustling.”

 - Automate your finances – Everyone should learn how to automate their finances – set up your savings, bills, spending and retirement allocations to function automatically.
 It takes away the stress of having to remember who gets paid when and how.